wsphd/csun-rsp/strategic-alignment.md

     * **Potential Alignment** - For analytical workflows beyond the capabilities of a laptop, HPC resources will be critical to meeting this goal.
 Even on a laptop, many of same skills are needed for productivity and success (especially for reuse, replication, reproducibility, and robustness).

   * Broaden access to existing Special Collections & Archives collections, encourage public exhibits derived from these collections, and acquire new archival collections to enrich teaching, learning, and research.
-    * **Potential Alignment** - Some artifacts from HPC analysis will be only digital.
+    * **Potential Alignment** - Some artifacts from HPC analysis will be in digital form only.
 Moreover, any researcher's output is potentially another researcher's input.
-As this cycle evolves, the amount of data and associated computation need will only increase.
+As this cycle evolves, the amount of data and associated computation for that data will only increase.

   * Strategize the funding and creation of the Center for the Study of Charles Dickens, in collaboration with the College of Humanities.
-    * **Potential Alignment** - One Center can probably manage any data and computation for a single author.
+    * **Potential Alignment** - One Center can probably manage any data and computation for a single author, especially using existing resources and capabilities.
 However, especially in a Digital Humanities or Linguistics context, a single Center can easily turn into multiple Centers.
+Regardless, data and associated meta-data that results from analysis will only grow over time.

   * Expand the use of library data, assessment, and user feedback to develop best practices for policies, workflows, systems, and spaces to adapt to evolving user requirements, contexts, and opportunities.
-    * **Potential Alignment** - The Library is an important of using HPC resources.
-Further, there are entire affinity groups, conferences, etc. (such as RDA) devoted solely to managing research data and artifacts.
+    * **Potential Alignment** - The Library is an important part of using HPC resources.
+Further, there are entire affinity groups, conferences, etc. (such as RDA) devoted solely to managing research data and other computation-related artifacts.

 ## Strengthen Capacity for Institutional Transformation